Updated: October 21, 2020

 5. Flat File vs. Multi-Object Database Structure

 GoldMine has a relatively flat database structure.
-There’s a main, Contact1 table with an accompanying one-to-one Contact2 table that together hold most data about companies and contacts.
+There’s a main, Contact1 table with an accompanying one-to-one Contact2 table that together holds most data about companies and contacts.
 A secondary, one-to-many ContSupp table with a dozen or so text fields provides a level of relational capability.
-ContSupp is a multi-purpose table that can be used for both secondary contacts and for other data that relates to a contact in a one-to-many fashion.
+ContSupp is a multi-purpose table that can be used for secondary contacts and other data relating to a contact in a one-to-many fashion.

 Salesforce has a multi-object database structure.
 Salesforce allows for adding custom fields to standard tables (objects in Salesforce parlance) and also allows for adding custom objects for a wide variety of purposes.
 For example, a custom object can be added to track: properties; inventory; installed products; warranties; or any other collection of records.
 Salesforce customers often consolidate many disparate databases (contact managers, Excel, Access, FileMaker, custom databases) into a single Salesforce database (called an “org”).

-Here’s an example of how a given set of data is managed in both a flat file database and a multi-object database.
+Here’s an example of how a given data set is managed in flat-file and multi-object databases.

 6. Customization Tools

-Salesforce provides point and click functionality for not only adding new fields to custom objects, but also for creating new objects and relating objects to one another.
-With Apex, Salesforce’s programming language, and with Visualforce, Salesforce’s markup language, advanced customizations can be developed.
-A coder can create fully custom views and business logic within Salesforce.com in order to address specific business needs that can’t be handled with point and click design tools.
+Advanced customizations can be developed with Apex, Salesforce’s programming language, and with Visualforce, Salesforce’s markup language.
+A coder can create fully custom views and business logic within Salesforce.com to address specific business needs that can’t be handled with point-and-click design tools.

 7. Security Model

-GoldMine allows for both record level security and field level security.
-This means that an administrator can control access to certain data on a per user basis.
-A record can be owned by everyone, by a single user or by a group of users.
+GoldMine allows for both record-level security and field-level security.
+This means that an administrator can control access to specific data on a per-user basis.
+A record can be owned by everyone, a single user, or a group of users.

 Salesforce provides several layers of data security.
 Profiles allow for defining record level and field level security.
-Sharing rules can grant wider access to data, based on defined criteria.
+Sharing rules can grant more comprehensive access to data based on defined criteria.
 Territory Management is designed to handle even the most complex data security scenarios.

 8. Sales Quoting

-In order to create sales quotes associated with GoldMine Contacts, a third party quoting application such as QuoteWerks or QuikQuote is needed.
+To create sales quotes associated with GoldMine Contacts, a third-party quoting application such as QuoteWerks or QuikQuote is needed.

 9. Marketing Functionality

-Traditional contact managers like GoldMine are good for “list marketing”, as opposed to closed loop marketing.
-Groups of contacts can be created based on various criteria and these groups can be mass mailed or mass emailed.
+Traditional contact managers like GoldMine are good for “list marketing” as opposed to closed-loop marketing.
+Groups of contacts can be created based on various criteria.
+These groups can be mass-mailed or mass emailed.

-Salesforce has a number of advanced marketing features and can be set up for closed loop marketing.
-Campaigns can be created within Salesforce and then emails can be sent to campaign contacts by way of integration with an Email Service Provider or Salesforce’s Marketing Cloud.
+Salesforce has several advanced marketing features and can be set up for closed-loop marketing.
+Campaigns can be created within Salesforce, and then emails can be sent to campaign contacts by integration with an Email Service Provider or Salesforce’s Marketing Cloud.

 Salesforce also offers Pardot as a complete marketing automation solution.